jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 # Reach out to the community

-Perf community is not big, but if you get stuck, you can often count on good and curious people willing to help on [WebPageTest forum](https://www.webpagetest.org/forums/).
-Twitter might also be a good source of information that are not always written elsewhere.
+The perf community is not big, but if you get stuck, you can often count on good and curious people willing to help on [WebPageTest forum](https://www.webpagetest.org/forums/).
+Twitter might also be a good source of information that isn't always written elsewhere.

 # Keep learning and keep shipping, one thing at a time